Dicke superradiance as a nondestructive probe for quantum quenches in optical lattices: Phase Transition

-Now, after having discussed an adiabatic passage from the Mott state to the super-fluid phase, let us study the other extremal case and consider a sudden switching procedure.
-Again staring in the state~(\ref{Mott-excited}), we now envisage an abrupt change from $J=0$ (and $U>0$) to $U=0$ (and $J>0$).
+As the opposite limit to an adiabatic passage from the Mott state to the superfluid phase, let us study the sudden switching procedure (quantum quench).
+Again starting in the state~(\ref{Mott-excited}), we now envisage an abrupt change from $J=0$ (and $U>0$) to $U=0$ (and $J>0$).
 After this sudden switch, the state~(\ref{Mott-excited}) is no longer an eigenstate of the Bose-Hubbard Hamiltonian~(\ref{eq:BHHam}) but a mixture of excited states.
-Calculating the emission probability from this state, we find that it coincides with Eq.~(\ref{reduction}) for $N_2=N$ and $N_1=0$.
+Calculating the emission probability from this state, we find that it coincides with Eqs.~(\ref{eq:probability}) and (\ref{reduction}) for $N_2=N$ and $N_1=0$.
 Ergo, the initial Mott state -- after the sudden switch -- behaves as a state where all momenta are equally populated.
-This is a quite intuitive result, but one should keep in mind that the state~(\ref{Mott-excited}) is not a Gaussian state such that some care is required by applying the results from Sec.~\ref{Sec-Super-Radiance}.
+This is a quite intuitive result, but one should keep in mind that the state~(\ref{Mott-excited}) is not a Gaussian state such that some care is required by applying the results from the previous section.
+Nevertheless, one can distinguish an adiabatic from a sudden transition via Dicke superradiance as the emission characteristics are different.